Domestic furnishing in early modern Scotland: Later state beds

-Tables
+Tables and chairs

-A dining table was called a "meit board".
+James VI had a "bilzeart burde" covered with green cloth at Holyrood Palace in 1581.
+"Burde" or board was the usual Scots word for table.
+A dining table was called a "meit board", and usually placed in the hall of larger homes.
 Food, not only meat, was known as "meit".
 Some stood on trestles, but inventories as frequently mention frames, called "branders".
 Tables in the hall were supplied with benches called "forms".
 The forms were sometimes fixed to the table, and so it is unlikely such dining furniture was frequently cleared away for other activities.
 Usually, in the hall of the castle, there was a high table for the laird and family, and two or three "syde boards" for the rest of the household and servants.

+Inventories often detail napkins, in several qualities, best linen "French damask", "Bertane" (Breton) linen, "Flanders dornick" for the high table, and lesser qualities for the side "by buird" tables.
+Napkins were called "serveitts".
+Table linen was made in Scotland.

+A noble diner would have a cupboard in the hall with a display of silverware on shelves covered with fine linen "cupboard cloths".
+Drinks were served from the cupboard.
+The word "cupboard" was often used for the silver plate rather than the piece of furniture.
+In 1523 Margaret Tudor wrote she was forced to "lay my cupbord in plege", to pawn her silver for money.
+An English observer, the herald John Young, noted that James IV dined in a chamber with a "dresser" in a chamber at Holyrood in 1503, made "after the guyse of the countre", in Scottish fashion.